 Contributor: Staff at Timberline Knolls Residential Treatment Center

-Aside from the potential effects of the coronavirus itself, the COVID-19 pandemic has led to a spike in the use of substances such as alcohol and opioids.
+Aside from the potential effects of the corona virus itself, the COVID-19 pandemic has led to a spike in the use of substances such as alcohol and opioids and risk of addiction.
 Alcohol sales were up 350% in September 2020 compared with the same time a year earlier, and many of the people most at risk for abusing alcohol were the roughly 15 million Americans who already suffered from alcohol use disorder .

 The Centers for Disease Control and Prevention (CDC) found that 13% of Americans reported starting or increasing substance use as a way of coping with pandemic-related stress .
 The American Medical Association said in December that 40 U.S. states saw an increase in opioid-related mortality .

 There’s one broad, important subset of the population that has been at increased risk for addiction during the pandemic.
-It’s those who put themselves in the most danger to care for others as COVID-19 has ravaged America.
+It’s those who put themselves in the most danger to care for others as COVID-19 has ravaged America as essential workers.

 Why Essential Workers Are at Greater Risk